nerdlem/bind-block-unwanted/README.md

-# BIND unwanted domain blocker
+# BIND unwanted domains blocker

 Fetch various blocklists and generate a BIND zone from them.